An initiative providing complete open access

 Free the Science is a business-model changing initiative that will make our research freely available to all readers, while remaining free for authors to publish.
-It is a new publishing standard for ECS, one of the last independent scientific society publishers.
-We already give authors the choice to publish their work as Open Access and plan to open access to the entire ECS Digital Library by 2024.
+It is a new publishing standard for ECS, one of the last independent, nonprofit scientific society publishers.
+We already give authors the choice to publish their work as open access and plan to open access to the entire ECS Digital Library.

 Why is ECS committing to Free the Science?